Mark Haldeman, Manager of Mechanicals Systems

 Prior to coming to Cedarville, Mark served as a telecommunications manager and a licensed electrical journeyman in Pennsylvania.
 Mark brings a high level of experience in project management, electrical work, telecommunications, and customer service to the university.

 Gary Hull, Electrician,

 Gary Phillips, Electrician

 Gary & Gary inspect, repair, and install high- and low-voltage electrical systems, as well as maintain the campus electrical cable plant and backup generators.
 They also service all electrical cooking equipment in the cafeteria and helps maintain the energy management plant.

 HVAC technicians inspect, repair, service, and install heating, ventilation, and air conditioning equipment, as well as perform maintenance on the energy management system that controls heating, air conditioning, and lighting on campus.
 They also maintain the campus natural gas distribution system and all cooking equipment in the cafeteria, including walk-in coolers and freezers.
 Jim, Micah, and James are graduates of trade schools and hold EPA licenses and I.C.E. certifications.

 Mike Blosser, Plumber

-Apart from maintaining the water plant (see Annual Water Quality Report), Paul and Mike address all normal plumbing maintenance needs that are reported to the Physical Plant; specify equipment and interface with contractors on larger projects, layout, and installation of piping and fixtures in smaller projects; coordinate work with other trades; and work with inspectors and other governing agencies as needs arise.
-They also perform special annual duties, such as blowing out and winterizing the well and booster pumps for irrigation systems at the athletic and intramural fields.
-They have each received an Ohio Class 1 Operator License for the water plant, as well as a backflow prevention and testing certification.
+Apart from maintaining the water plant (see Annual Water Quality Report), Mike addresses all normal plumbing maintenance needs that are reported to the Physical Plant; specify equipment and interface with contractors on larger projects, layout, and installation of piping and fixtures in smaller projects; coordinate work with other trades; and work with inspectors and other governing agencies as needs arise.
+Mike also performs special annual duties, such as blowing out and winterizing the well and booster pumps for irrigation systems at the athletic and intramural fields.
+He has received an Ohio Class 1 Operator License for the water plant, as well as a backflow prevention and testing certifications.

 Jeff Cunningham, CU Utility Administrator